 In 1992, Durrell Bishop, then a student at the Royal College of Art, came up with an original answering machine design that is considered as one of the first tangible user interfaces (TUIs).
 The machine spits out a marble each time an incoming voice message is recorded.
 The order of the marbles indicates the order in which the messages arrived.
 Messages can be played back by putting a […]

-Since the early 2000s, artist Bathsheba Grossman has been 3D printing mathematical surfaces as early as 1997.
-In 2002 she started to use subsurface laser engraving to produce 3D physical visualizations of data from astronomy, biology, math and physics.
+Artist Bathsheba Grossman has been 3D printing mathematical surfaces as early as 1997.
+In 2002 she started to use subsurface laser engraving to produce 3D physical visualizations of data from astronomy, biology, and physics.
 Left image: a piece of DNA molecule.
 Right image: a 3D map of our nearby stars.
 The artist explains to us: This medium excels at imaging less structural data such as disconnected volumes, non-compact point clouds, […]

 A real case study involving the use of a physical 3D trajectory visualization on top of a 3D terrain model to analyze the causes of a plane crash.
 This case study is interesting in terms of cost-benefit analysis, since these models appear to be extremely time-consuming to build.
 The case study includes an informal comparison with animations: "The mock jurors later related that the physical model […]